jeancmaia/mcglm/paper.md

 The McGLM framework is available for R users through the open-source package `mcglm` [@Bonat:2016b]; nevertheless, the language Python did not have a standard library until the library `mcglm`.
-The foremost library statistical analysis in Python is the `statsmodels` [@Seabold:2010]; it implements classical statistical models, such as GLM, GAM, GEE, and Copulas; however, McGLM is not available.
+The foremost library statistical analysis in Python is the `statsmodels` [@Seabold:2010].
+It implements classical statistical models, such as GLM, GAM, GEE, and Copulas.
 Many other libraries stand out for probabilistic programming in Python [@probabilisticp:2018], such as: `PyMC` [@pymc3:2016], `Pyro` [@pyro:2018], and `PyStan` [@stan:2017].
 Those libraries distinguish from `statsmodels` on their Bayesian paradigm of specifying models.
 The library `mcglm` specifies the McGLM in a frequentist fashion.

 The library `mcglm` provides an easy interface for fitting McGLMs on the standards of the `statsmodels` [@Seabold:2010] library.
 It provides a